-Residents health, personal and social care needs were regularly assessed, however improvement was required as one personal plan had not been updated since the residents return from home.
-The resident had chosen to spend time at home throughout the pandemic which was supported by the centre and the staffing team.
-However, their personal plan had not been updated since their return to the centre at the time of the inspection.
+Residents health, personal and social care needs were regularly assessed.
 Residents were supported to achieve the best possible health by being supported to attend medical and healthcare appointments as required.
 Throughout the COVID-19 pandemic, residents continued to to have good access to general practitioners (GPs) and a range of healthcare professionals.
 Residents were supported to access vaccination programmes if they chose to and make informed decisions when offered COVID -19 vaccines.